 - The police obtained a statement from you in violation of your Miranda rights.

-- The police used an Alcotest machine that was not in working order.
+- Police used an Alcotest machine that was not in working order.

 - The police and prosecution committed discovery and evidence rule violations.